The-Standard-Organization/STX.EFxceptions.Core/README.md

 ## Example

 Lets use SQL Server as an example.
-If you would like to create a custom DbContext implementation that uses SQL Server, you can inherit from the abstract base class provided by this library.
+If you would like to create a custom implementation that uses SQL Server, you can inherit from the abstract base class provided by this library.

 ```cs
     public class EFxceptionsContext : DbContextBase<SqlException>